 How are you currently sharing your fieldwork?

-Certain aspects of the fieldwork I undertake form personal working processes, developed in response to the subjects, experiences and sites I work with.
-In some residency settings these outdoor/indoor, field/studio, working methodologies are shared within an open studio environment.
-I often discuss an element of fieldwork when describing the systems, frameworks and content of the paintings.
-In terms of a shared activity, the fieldwork I undertake is not collaborative – it is a personal response, an individual present.
+Developed in response to the subjects, experiences and sites I was working and living in, aspects of the fieldwork I undertook were used as formal working processes.
+In some residency settings these outdoor/indoor, field/studio, working methodologies were shared within an open studio environment.
+Fieldwork is deeply embedded in all the Observations work – systems, frameworks, atmospheres and content.
+In terms of a shared activity, the fieldwork I undertook was not collaborative – it was a personal response, an individual present.